kaypon/qr_scanner/README.md

 This is a sample application for an idea I had that utilizes QR codes.

 The application contains a QR code with a structured json response.
+Install node modules with:

+`npm i`

-Install node modules with `npm i` and start the application with `npm start`.
+and start the application with

+`npm start`

 The application will load on `localhost:3000` and request camera permissions.

 Once running, show the `kevin_qr.png` image to the camera and it will populate state and render.